alma/alma-woocommerce-gateway/readme.txt

 == Changelog ==

+= 1.2.1 =

+* Fixes default min/max amount values being converted to cents multiple times in a row
+* Improves xdebug configuration

+= 1.2.0 =

+* Allows merchant to activate 2-, 3- a 4-installment plans, with min and max allowed amounts per plan
+* Displays an Alma widget on product pages and cart page to inform customers of eligible payment plans
+* Displays a full payment plan for each plan option on the checkout page
+* Enables Alma by default for all `fr_*` locales
+* Adds a `alma_wc_enable_for_locale` that can be used to enable Alma for additional locales
+* Any of the module's settings can be overridden via a filter: `alma_wc_settings_[setting_name]`
+* Fixes compatibility issues with WooCommerce 2.6.14
+* Fixes many bugs
+* Dependencies update

 = 1.17 =
 * Do not require Live key in Test mode and vice versa
 * Include cancel url, order reference & order URLs in payment data